tum-pbs/pbdl-book/physicalloss-discuss.md

 ✅ Pro:
 - Uses physical model.
-- Derivatives can be conveniently compute via backpropagation.
+- Derivatives can be conveniently computed via backpropagation.

 ❌ Con:
 - Quite slow ...
 - Physical constraints are enforced only as soft constraints.
-- Largely incompatible _classical_ numerical methods.
+- Largely incompatible with _classical_ numerical methods.
 - Accuracy of derivatives relies on learned representation.

 Next, let's look at how we can leverage numerical methods to improve the DL accuracy and efficiency